ehansmakes/CreativeProgrammingAndElectronics/July_8/README.md

 ![](/July_8/VF1.jpg)

 **Figure 2** Virtua Fight (c.
-1993), a reference to early 3D graphics that was used for inspiration for the self portrait
+1993), a reference to early 3D graphics that was used as inspiration for the self portrait